 Whether on the go or looking for a cereal alternative, there’s nothing quite like a plate of breakfast finger foods.

-We don’t always have the luxury to sit and enjoy our breakfasts.
 Sometimes we’re chasing after dogs and kids or rushing out the door to an early meeting.

 My favorite on the list, these sweet and chocolatey muffins had to be number one.